 Follow the steps outlined in this document to set up a continuous integration workflow using Xcode Server.

 Install and Set Up Xcode Server

-The first step in implementing a continuous integration workflow is to install and configure Xcode Server to perform your integrations.
-Even if you’ve never set up a server before, you’ll find the process for setting up OS X Server and enabling Xcode Server to be straightforward.
+The first step in implementing a continuous integration workflow is to install OS X Server and configure Xcode Server to perform your integrations.
+Even if you’ve never set up a server before, you’ll find the process for setting up OS X Server and enabling Xcode Server to be quick and straightforward.

 Connect Xcode Server to Source Code Repositories

 In order for a bot to perform an integration of a project in Xcode Server, the bot must have access to the project’s source code.
 Xcode Server supports two popular source control systems: Git and Subversion.
 On your development Mac, you write the source code and push it to a source code repository.
 This repository can be hosted on a remote server (Git or Subversion) or in OS X Server (Git only).
 The bot pulls your latest source code whenever it performs an integration.
 See Figure 1-2.

 Bots are at the center of the Xcode Server automated workflow.
 Bots build and test your projects with the schemes you specify.
 Because Xcode Server can access the source code repositories of your projects, you can create and schedule bots to run periodically, on every source code commit, or manually.
 You can also configure bots to send email notification of the success or failure of their integrations.
 Xcode Server also allows your bots to conduct performance testing and initiate pre- and postintegration triggers.

 Monitor and Manage Bots